 More than 80% of the population lack access to a decent toilet.

-people in Liberia don't have access to safe water.
+1.4 million people in Liberia do not have clean water.

-Over 500 children die every year from diarrhoea caused by unsafe water and poor sanitation in Liberia.
+Over 700 children die every year from diarrhoeal diseases caused by poor water and sanitation in Liberia.

 Although Liberia emerged from a long and violent civil war in 2003, the country is still being rebuilt and many live in poverty.
 However, there is strong political will to bring safe water and basic toilets to the millions living without.

 Following decades of civil war, Liberia is held back by widespread corruption, unemployment and poor services.
 Even the capital Monrovia still lacks electricity and running water.

 In a country of around 4.5 million people, 1.4 million people have no clean water and 3.7 million have no decent toilets.
 As a result, over 700 children under five die every year from diarrhoeal diseases related to water and sanitation.